robotconscience/SALT/project_summary.md

 ![Salt sensing](https://github.com/robotconscience/devart-template/raw/master/project_images/salt_exp_01.png?raw=true)

 ### Output
 Two concentric rings of [peristaltic pumps](http://www.adafruit.com/products/1150) sit above the sculpture.
-If visitors approach the scuplture, the pump nearest to them in the outer ring begins to emit water.
+As visitors approach the scuplture, the pump nearest to them in the outer ring begins to emit water.
 As they get closer, the stream intensifies.

 Each pump on the inner ring is connected to a range of APIs, creating a semi-constant stream of varying intensity.